George Campbell (soccer): CF Montréal

 On December 13, 2022, Campbell was traded to CF Montréal in exchange for $400,000 in 2023 General Allocation Money and $200,000 in 2024 General Allocation Money, as well as up to $300,000 in conditional General Allocation Money.

 West Bromwich Albion

-On 18 July 2025, Campbell signed for Championship club West Bromwich Albion on a four-year deal for an undisclosed fee.
+On July 18, 2025, Campbell signed for Championship club West Bromwich Albion on a four-year deal for an undisclosed fee.
+Campbell made his debut for West Bromwich Albion as a substitute against Blackburn Rovers on August 9.
+On December 29, he scored his first goal for the club in a 2–1 victory over Queens Park Rangers at The Hawthorns.
+In August 2026, Campbell was selected as West Bromwich Albion captain for the 2026/2027 season.

 International career

 After three youth international team appearances with the United States' under-23 national team, Campbell received his first call-up to the senior men's national team in January 2025.
 He made his debut for the squad in a 3-1 friendly win over Venezuela on 18 January 2025 at Chase Stadium in Fort Lauderdale, Florida.
 Campbell played 88 minutes before being replaced by Walker Zimmerman.